hpssjellis/j-batch-cmd-windows-android-pgb-helloworld/README.md

 A possible batch/cmd file to help with making phonegap easier to use on windows

+Note: If you windows PATH command is set properly (you installed with admin rights), then most of these files become the last line and you do not have to spend time setting up all the paths.

 Phoengap version 2. was very windows user friendly with batch .bat files to automate the build process.
 Version 3. has moved to the much better command line usage, which is very un windows friendly.Difficult to copy and paste the output from a DOS window.
 Pause command only works when the operation is successful, the DOS window disappears when the operation has an error, blah, blah, blah.